papermerge/documentation/docs/user/upload-documents.md

 Note that `papermerge-cli` will import all content of /path/to/local/folder/ directory recursively i.e. it will preserve the structure of local folder in {{ extra.project }} as well.

-You can upload one single document by providing path to the document:
+You can upload one document by providing path to the document:

     papermerge-cli import /path/to/document.pdf